STA Diploma Part 1 Course

 This annual seven week, CISI accredited, course teaches the basics of technical analysis.
 It also prepares students for the STA Diploma Part 1 examination, an internationally recognised part-qualification, which is equivalent to the International Federation of Technical Analysts’ (IFTA) CFTe I accreditation.

 The course takes place from October to December each year.
-Lectures are held once a week, from 6.15pm-8.30pm, at the London School of Economics and are followed by the Part 1 examination on 2 December (day-time).
+Lectures are held once a week (Wednesday evenings), from 6.15pm-8.30pm, at the London School of Economics and are followed by the Part 1 examination on Monday 7 December (day-time).

 To take the course you must be a member of the STA.
 The cost for 12 months membership for an Associate Member is £70.00.